bryntum/siesta/packages/siesta/src/guides/siesta_test_advanced/siesta_test_advanced.md

 One can use them to report some useful information from test.

-Note, that only the log messages which are the current log level (or higher) are reported.
+Note, that only the log messages which are at the current log level (or higher) are reported.
 The current log level is determined with the
 `--log-level` command line option.
 By default its `warn`